bdombro/wordpress-global-meta-box-order/Readme.md

 ## Support

-If you have any issues with this plugin feel free to reach out to the mainainer, bdombro@gmail.com.
+If you have any issues with this plugin feel free to reach out to the maintainer, bdombro@gmail.com.

 ## License